elte-nlp/elte-nlp-course/lecture_source/nlp_21-reduced_complexity.md

 - the intrinsic dimension is the _minimal description length_ of a downstream task w.r.t. the pre-trained model;
-- viewed as such, the intrinsic dimension is related to compression and so it also correlates with the the generatlization capability of the model;
+- viewed as such, the intrinsic dimension is related to compression and so it also correlates with the the generalization capability of the model;
 - larger models allow for _smaller_ intrinsic dimensions:

 \normalsize